 “As the clinical trials enable scientific discoveries to advance patient care; the security of electronic Health information enables the reliability, protects the privacy, and keeps the integrity of any given researching process and outcome, regardless of the study type (clinical study, trial or registry)”.
-Mohanned Abubaker said at the end of the workshop that was held at Fourth Dimension electronic medical and pharmaceutical services headquarters in Mississauga – Ontario – Canada on Monday and Tuesday the 5th and 6th of October,2015.
+Mohanned Abubaker said at the end of the workshop that was held at Fourth Dimension electronic medical and pharmaceutical services headquarters in Mississauga – Ontario – Canada on Monday and Tuesday the 2nd and 3rd of February 2020.

 Hereunder is a summary of what have been discussed and concluded: